-- ¼ tsp zest of one organic lemon (or ¼ tsp cardamom powder (Use lemon zest for AIP)
+- ¼ tsp zest of one organic lemon or ¼ tsp cardamom powder (Use lemon zest for AIP)

 - ½ cup shredded coconut for rolling (I used 'Let's do organic' brand)

-- Soak the dates in a small bowl in the warm water for about 10 minutes.
+- Soak the dates in a small bowl in the hot water for about 10 minutes.

 - In a food processor bowl, add the apricots and the dates along with the water used for soaking.
 You should get a thick pasty mixture.

 - At this stage, transfer the mixture to a mixing bowl and add the coconut flour and the lemon zest or cardamom powder to it.

 - Mix the coconut flour with the apricot date mixture using a spatula or your hands to form a smooth non sticky dough.
 (You may need to add slightly more coconut flour if your dough is sticky)

 - Roll the dough into small balls and roll in shredded coconut

 For AIP compliant, use only lemon zest and no cardamom